How Much is Bill Gates Worth as He And Wife Melinda File for Divorce?

 Gates married Melinda French in 1994.
-They have three children, and the family lives in a mansion in Medina, Wash., that cost $60 million to build in the 1990s.
+They have three children, and the family has lived in a mansion in Medina, Washington, that cost $60 million to build in the 1990s.
 By 2009, it was assessed at $147.5 million.
 Nicknamed Xanadu 2.0 by the billionaire, Bill Gates’ house took seven years to build.

 Bill Gates’ Charitable Donations

 He’s the richest man in America, but Gates shares his wealth with those in need.
-Along with his wife, he launched the Bill & Melinda Gates Foundation in 2000.
+Along with his soon-to-be ex-wife, he launched the Bill & Melinda Gates Foundation in 2000.

 A trustee of the foundation, billionaire Warren Buffett pledged $30 billion in Berkshire Hathaway stock to the nonprofit in 2006.
-He funds his gift in annual installments, and in July 2017, he donated $2.42 million to the Gates foundation.
+He funds his gift in annual installments, and in July 2019, he donated $2.7 million to the Gates Foundation.

-Headquartered in Seattle, the Bill & Melinda Gates Foundation employs more than 1,450 people in eight locations across the globe.
-The nonprofit provides support to grantees in all 50 states and Washington, D.C., along with more than 100 countries internationally.
+Headquartered in Seattle, the Bill & Melinda Gates Foundation employs more than 1,600 people in nine locations across the globe.
+In 2019, the nonprofit provided support to grantees in 48 states and Washington, D.C., along with more than 100 countries internationally.

 Not surprisingly, the bulk of Bill Gates’ money is going to charity.
 In 2010, Bill and Melinda Gates joined Warren Buffett to create the Giving Pledge, which invites billionaires to pledge the majority of their wealth to charity.
-As of 2017, 170 billionaires had agreed to commit their fortunes to the greater good.
+As of 2020, more than 200 of the world’s wealthiest individuals, couples and families had agreed to commit their fortunes to the greater good.